Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_params.md

 Parameters are constructs that can hold command line arguments.

-They are useful because there will be many parameters, such as filenames and processing options, that you may want to decide or change at the time you execute your run.
-Simply, parameters allow you to do this without editing the script itself.
+They are useful because there will be many parameters, such as filenames and processing options, that we may want to change at the time we execute our run.
+Simply, parameters allow us to do this without editing the script itself.

 Here we're going to update the script with parameters to make it more flexible.

 ## Adding parameters

 Parameters can be created by prefixing a parameter name with the parameters scope (e.g., `params.outdir`).
-They are accessible by processes and workflows and can be modified when you run your pipeline by adding a double hyphen (`--`) to the start of the parameter.
+They are accessible by processes and workflows and can be modified when we run our pipeline by adding a double hyphen (`--`) to the start of the parameter.

 It is good practice to make a pipelines publishing directory flexible so outputs from a pipeline are not all put into the same place.
 As such, making the publishing directory a parameter would allow the user to rename it at the time of execution: